-The Bank of New York Mellon, as Depositary, has registered and delivered American Depositary Shares, or ADSs.
-Each ADS represents two (2) ordinary shares (or a right to receive two (2) ordinary shares) deposited with the principal Tel Aviv office of Bank Hapoalim, as custodian for the Depositary.
-Each ADS also represents any other securities, cash or other property which may be held by the Depositary.
-The Depositary's corporate trust office at which the ADSs are administered is located at 101 Barclay Street, New York, New York 10286.
-The Bank of New York Mellon's principal executive office is located at One Wall Street, New York, New York 10286.
+The Bank of New York Mellon, as Depositary, will register and deliver American Depositary Shares, or ADSs.
+Each ADS will represent two (2) ordinary shares (or a right to receive two (2) ordinary shares) deposited with the principal Tel Aviv office of Bank Hapoalim, as custodian for the Depositary.
+Each ADS will also represent any other securities, cash or other property which may be held by the Depositary.
+The Depositary's corporate trust office at which the ADSs will be administered is located at 101 Barclay Street, New York, New York 10286.
+The Bank of New York Mellon's principal executive office is located at One Wall Street, New York, New York,

-The form of the deposit agreement for the ADSs and the form of American Depositary Receipt that represents an ADS have been incorporated by reference as exhibits to this Annual Report on Form 20-F.
+The form of the deposit agreement for our ADSs and the form of American Depositary Receipt that represents an ADS have been incorporated by reference as exhibits to this Annual Report on Form 20-F.